praktijkindex/quick-sampler/README.md

 ### Compile

-The aim of "compilation" is to avoid typing / save from reading the namespaces in sampler definitions.
+The aim of "compilation" is to deliver us from typing / reading the namespaces in sampler definitions.
 Consider, for example:

 ```ruby